Is It Safe To Eat Bratwurst During Pregnancy?

 Image: Shutterstock

-Just 100 gms of bratwurst provides a whopping 297 calories.
-So eating 200 or 250 gms of bratwurst helps you achieve a huge amount of daily calorie intake.
-Thus, eating bratwurst offers pregnant women necessary amounts of calories even if they consume a limited amount of the dish (5).
+Just 100 gms of bratwurst provides a whopping 333 kilocalories (3).
+Since pregnant women require an extra 340 calories per day from the second trimester, eating bratwurst can offer pregnant women the necessary amounts of calories even if they consume a limited amount of the dish (5).

-Proteins are extremely important for your body during pregnancy.
-Every 100 gms of cooked pork bratwurst provides 13.7g of protein.
-Eating the sausage helps you fulfill the protein requirement during the pregnancy and ensure good growth and development of your unborn baby (3).
+Proteins are extremely important for you and your baby during pregnancy.
+Since every 100 gms of cooked pork bratwurst provides 13.7g of protein (3), eating the sausage during pregnancy can help you fulfill the protein requirement of a total of 60 g/day and ensure good growth and development of your unborn baby (6).

-Bratwurst is also rich in vitamin B6 and vitamin B12.
-Both the vitamins are quintessential during pregnancy.
+Bratwurst is also rich in vitamin B6 (0.327mcg/100g of bratwurst) and vitamin B12 (0.73µg/100g of bratwurst) (3).
+Both vitamins are quintessential during pregnancy.
 Vitamin B12 helps prevent the risk of iron deficiency or anemia while you are expecting.
-Vitamin B6 helps boost your immunity and promotes metabolism of proteins, fats, and carbohydrates.
-The vitamin is a vital nutrient for the development of your unborn baby’s brain and nervous system.
+Vitamin B6 helps boost your immunity and promotes the metabolism of proteins, fats, and carbohydrates.
+B vitamins are vital nutrients for the development of your unborn baby’s brain and nervous system (7).

 Side-Effects Of Eating Bratwurst During Pregnancy